 Of all the substances that plague this country with addiction, alcohol is by far the most common.
 According to the National Council On Alcoholism And Drug Dependence (NCADD), More than 17 million people, or one in 12 adults suffer from symptoms of alcohol abuse and/or dependence.
 These statistics not only take into account those who are active alcoholics, but also those who exhibit deadly patterns closely related to alcoholism, such as binge drinking.
 Furthermore, at least half of the American population have a family history of alcoholism.
 Despite being a more widely abused substance than narcotics, alcohol, in general, is used by more than roughly two billion people worldwide.
-This in itself presents the most common issue for those struggling with alcoholism; their drug of choice is socially acceptable, legal and readily available.
+This in itself presents the most common issue for those struggling with alcoholism; their drug of choice is socially acceptable, legal, and readily available.
 However, alcohol addiction treatment may be their only chance at lasting recovery.

 We at Oregon Trail Recovery challenge ourselves on gathering information from statistics such as these to narrow the issues down to a more personal focus, which concerns itself with the alcoholic and their families.
 Knowing that alcoholism is a common blight on a lot of families does very little for us if we can’t offer a true scope and personal guidance to our clients when it comes to alcohol addiction treatment.
-For one, we know that alcohol effects more than the alcoholic, it effects everyone in the alcoholic’s immediate circle, which includes children, mothers, fathers, wives, and husbands.
-Alcoholism continues to effect these family dynamics unless we can properly address the root of the issues as they are concerned with our addiction recovery programs.
+For one, we know that alcohol affects more than just the alcoholic, it affects everyone in the alcoholic’s immediate circle, which includes children, mothers, fathers, wives, and husbands.
+Alcoholism continues to affect these family dynamics unless we can properly address the root of the issues as they are concerned with our addiction recovery programs.

 Alcohol Addiction Treatment and Education